 Tweak window registry

-In addition, you tweak windows registry to force system shutdown quickly following steps below.
+In addition, you tweak the Windows registry to force system shutdown quickly following the steps below.

 - Press Windows key + R, type regedit and click ok,

-- This will open Windows registry editor, nevigate following key: Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control
+- This will open the Windows registry editor, navigate the following key: Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control

-- Here on middle panel double click on WaitToKillServiceTimeout and set the value between 1000 to 20000 which corresponds the value between 1 to 20 seconds successively.
+- Here on the middle panel double click on WaitToKillServiceTimeout and set the value between 1000 to 20000 which corresponds to the value between 1 to 20 seconds successively.

-Note: If you don’t found WaitToKillServiceTimeout then right click on control -> click New > String Value and Name this String as WaitToKillServiceTimeout. then set the value between 1000 to 20000
+Note: If you don’t find WaitToKillServiceTimeout then right-click on control -> click New > String Value and Name this String as WaitToKillServiceTimeout. then set the value between 1000 to 20000

 Close registry editor and restart your PC to apply the changes.